-Jerry Hicks’s bio comes up short as a story.
-Big gaps are missing.
-A colorful figure, he had had an interesting history before meeting Esther, but where is it?
+Jerry Hicks’s bio comes up short as a story, gaps scattered from start and ending with Esther.
+A colorful figure, he says, with an impressive history before meeting her, but where is it?

-In all the fuss over Jerry Hicks’ death from leukemia and the leading edge marketing of his illness, the story of his life got even more obscure.
+In the fuss over Jerry Hicks’ death from leukemia, evasions about the illness the marketing around it, his bio got even more obscure.

-Check that.
-It’s been lost for a long time, probably deliberately, but why?
+It was hidden for a long time, maybe deliberately, but why?

-Here’s what we don’t know about Jerry Hicks bio:
+What don’t we know from Jerry Hicks bio:

 What was his real name?

 Jerry said he used Hickson while performing as a folk artist.
 But was his bio’s invisibility made possible by using other names?
 That might explain why so few records can be found anywhere.

 When did he learn about the law of attraction?

-That’s what the Abraham-Hicks website said before and for years after he died.
+That’s his bio, according to his own website, before and for years after he died.

 If he did all these things, why is there no record?

-So, how come nobody can find any record of any of these activities?
+So, how come nobody finds any record of these activities?

 But if he was a “millionaire entrepreneur,” as the website claimed, why were he, Esther and her daughter Tracy living in a rented apartment in Fresno when, as the myth has it, Abraham seized Esther’s voice, mind and hands?